smapiot/piral/docs/tutorials/04-the-pilet-api.md

 In Piral we wanted to make sure that data access is particularly simple.
 Obviously, our approach is not for everyone and so its neither mandatory nor exclusive - you can actually use whatever you prefer.

 Pilets have access to an auxiliary API called `createConnector`.
 This will create a data connector, which is a React higher-order component (HOC).
-A higher-order component can be used to wrap an existing component to give it additional functionality - in this case access to some target data.
+A higher-order component can be used to wrap an existing component to give it additional functionality - in this case, access to some target data.

 Let's see a simple example.
 We will now modify our page to include some posts received from an API: